VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 <br>This will make sure you understand how Git works.</br>

-> Make sure to _git pull_ when you are on anothermachine when you do changes so you have the latest files as your local copy!
+> Make sure to _git pull_ when you are on another machine when you do changes so you have the latest files as your local copy!

 Although graphics will not be marked as part of 217CR, you will still need to understand how OpenGL works.